Peak District

 Hostels

 There are Youth Hostels in Hathersage (5 min drive, or we can collect you), Eyam (10 min drive), Castleton (15 minute drive) and Edale (20 min drive).
-They all have single rooms, but the Hathersage hostel only has one single room, so book well ahead.
+They all have single rooms, but the Hathersage hostel only has one single room.
+Hathersage hostel is also currently operating on a whole hostel booking only,

 Bretton Hostel was formerly a YHA, but is now an independent hostel and close to the Barrel Inn.
 It is about a 5 minute drive into Grindleford.